vulkomilev/oumi/docs/resources/datasets/pretraining_datasets.md

-# Pretraining
+# Pre-training

+Pre-training is the process of training a language model from scratch, or continuing training on a pre-trained model, using large amounts of unlabeled text data.
+The most common pre-training method is Causal Language Modeling (CLM), where the model predicts the next token in a sequence, given the preceding tokens.

-This guide covers pretraining datasets used for training language models from scratch or continuing pretraining in Oumi.
+This guide covers pre-training datasets used for training language models from scratch or continuing pre-training in Oumi.

 ## Supported Datasets

-Out of the box, we support multiple popular pretraining datasets:
+Out of the box, we support multiple popular pre-training datasets:

 ```{include} /api/summary/pretraining_datasets.md
 ```